googleads/google-ads-python/README.rst

 dependencies in order to improve compatibility with other applications and packages that rely on `protobuf`_ version 3.

-Note that using protobuf 3 will cause performance degredations in this library, so you may experience slower response times.
+Note that using protobuf 3 will cause performance degradations in this library, so you may experience slower response times.
 For optimal performance we recommend using protobuf versions 4.21.5 or higher.